biocommons/hgvs/doc/key_concepts.rst

 completeness, it may help to understand how all of the mappers relate to each other.

-  :class:`hgvs.intervalmapper.IntervalMapper`

-     The IntervalMapper maps pairs of contiguous sequence intervals to each other.
-It is the "lowest" component of the mapping hierarchy and "knows" nothing about biological sequences.

-  :class:`hgvs.transcriptmapper.TranscriptMapper`
+  :class:`hgvs.alignmentmapper.AlignmentMapper`

-     The TranscriptMapper uses IntervalMapper to map
+     The AlignmentMapper uses CIGAR to map
      pairs of exon segments (typically exons in the transcript and genomic sequences).
 It is must be instantiated with a transcript accession, reference accession, and alignment method, and